langston-barrett/czz/doc/overview.rst

 While whole-program fuzzing has some benefits, it also has its drawbacks:

-- Modeling libc and the host OS is challenging.
+- Modeling the standard library and host OS is challenging.

     * Some library calls may not be supported (e.g. ``stat``), and czz won't be able to fuzz the parts of the target that use them.